rodber/blog/_posts/2021/2021-02-03-monetizing-chevereto.md

 ⛅ I will offer [chevereto.cloud](https://chevereto.cloud), a hosted service where the main feature will be the software **reliability**, **built-in support** and **early access** to all software assets.

-The service will basically me configuring and maintaining VPS instances where you can easily run Chevereto and never worry about the setup hassles, at all.
-For this I will deliver support, updates, patches, backup, roll-back or anything else required to keep the service provisioning.

-I want to provide a service similar to what [ServerPilot](https://serverpilot.io/) does, where you get a panel for handling instances and services in any supported provider.
-Of course, you can migrate from/to self-hosted at any time.

 ## Wrapping up

-I believe that I've crafted a nice offering for the context of my software and its users.
 I can't wait to start running this new business model and to start working in software for my software.
-Most of all, I'm very happy to see that everything is taking is right place after so many years.
+It makes me happy to see that everything is taking is right place after many years.

-Yeah, I almost forgot to mention that a side effect of all this is that I will earn some serious money.

 Cheers for another decade with Chevereto!